PeggyJV/sommelier/docs/core/proto-docs.md

 ### GenesisState
-GenesisState - all oracle state that must be provided at genesis GenesisState - all oracle state that must be provided at genesis
+GenesisState - all oracle state that must be provided at genesis

 | Field | Type | Label | Description |